martimarino/Second-Chance/README.md

 - Delete review

-- Delete user
+- Suspend user

-- Stats
+- Generate stats

 - Generate codes for account balances

 ### User

+- Register, login and logout

-- Register/Login/Logout
+- Browse the feed

-- Follow/Unfollow post with a like
+- Create, update or delete a post to sell a post

-- Create/Find post
+- Find posts by filters

+- Find local sellers

+- Buy an item

+- Write a review after a purchase

-- Change post details
+- Like/unlike a post

+- Follow/unfollow a user

  ### Queries

+ #### MongoDB

-- View most liked items (MongoDB)
+- View local posts

+- Search by location

-- A user can make a filtered search by location or category (MongoDB)
+- Search by category

+- Search by brand

+- Search by most viewed posts

-- View user rating (MongoDB)
+- View top 50 liked local posts

-- View local users with rating (Neo4j)
+- View top 50 viewed local posts

+- View top 50 rated user for current user country

+- View top 50 liked posts for the selected category

-- View most rated users (Neo4j)
+- View the best/worst rated reviews of a user

-- View most followed users (Neo4j)
+ #### Neo4J

+- Suggest new sellers based on purchases, location, similar search parameters, likes

+- Suggest new posts based on purchases, location, similar search parameters, likes

+- Suggest cheaper items

 ### Details

 There is not a cart: a user can buy one item at a time clicking on the "shop" button.
 The part regarding users correlation is managed with Neo4j.

 A review is done a rating (1-5 stars) and a comment regarding the product and is associated to the user.
 Every user has a personal wallet that can recharge inserting a code in a specific field.
 When a purchase is copmuted the amount is decreased.

+Every post has a "sold" field and an ID: when a user purchases an item the ID relative to the post is memorized in an array of the user collection.

+Suggestions are based on different infomations like similar purchases, location, search parameters, likes and feed.

 ## Link

-[Dataset1] containing clothes.
+[Dataset1] [Dataset3] containing items.

 [Dataset2] containing reviews.